GoPeaks-AI/emie2/README.md

 # EMIE 2.0
-EMIE 2.0 is a browser-based Python application, written using the Dash framework, that visualizes a knowledge graph.
-Users can also upload their own dataset as input and filter the visualized data.
+EMIE 2.0 is a browser-based Python application, written using the [Dash](https://github.com/plotly/dash) framework, that visualizes a knowledge graph.
+Users can upload their own dataset as input and filter the visualized data.
 Additionally, the graph can also be downloaded as a jpg.

-It uses ```networkx``` to create a graph data structure and visualizes it using ```dash-cytoscape```.
+It uses [networkx](https://github.com/networkx/networkx) to create a graph data structure and visualizes it using [dash-cytoscape](https://github.com/plotly/dash-cytoscape).

 The application is hosted at: [https://gopeaks-emie2.herokuapp.com](https://gopeaks-emie2.herokuapp.com)